Freshen your Outlook

 In 2007, the adjoining gardens to the historic spa were featured in the BBC’s Beechgrove Garden programme.
 Perfect for a relaxing afternoon, you can walk around the grounds, admire the beautiful sculptures, and take everything in as you rest in the scenic picnic area.

 Although there are no formal gardens at Traquair House, over 100 acres of grounds incorporate a mixture of woodland, lawn, and the popular Traquair maze.
 Originally part of the Ettrick Forest, Traquair was historically surrounded purely by its woodlands.
-Today it nestles amongst the most wonderful trees including Douglas Firs, Limes, Horse Chestnuts and Beech.
-Meander over to the west side of the house where you will discover Cupid's garden planted with only white and grey flowers, before experiencing the spectacular sight of the yew tree circle featuring some of the oldest yews in Scotland.
+Today it nestles amongst the most wonderful trees planted mainly in the 1870’s, including Douglas Firs, Limes, Horse Chestnuts and Beech.
+Meander over to the west side of the house where you will discover Cupid’s garden planted with only white and grey flowers, before experiencing the spectacular sight of the yew tree circle featuring some of the oldest yews in Scotland.
+The old walled garden houses the Cottage restaurant.